 Nick Obrigewitch, a student at the U. of Maryland, has played tuba with the band since 2016.
 He is a recipient of the John Philip Sousa Band Award, and was named to the All-Eastern Band and the All-State Orchestra.
 He also plays in the Tempered Brass Quintet, and teaches low brass.
 Nick is majoring in performance, and plans to be a band teacher and orchestral tubist.

 Darrell Reddix, a graduate student at the U. of Maryland, has played drums with the band since 2016.
 Darrell was named to three All-County ensembles: Jazz, Orchestra (principal chair), and Concert Band.
 He is a recipient of the Peggy Friedmann-Gordon Scholarship for performance.
-Darrell has done performance tours from New Jersey to Georgia, and plans to teach as well as play professionally.
+Darrell has done performance tours from New Jersey to Georgia, and teaches at Bethel Christian Academy.

-Geoff Gallante, a student at West Potomac HS, has played cornet with the band since 2009 when he was 8 years old.
-Geoff has performed on NBC's "Tonight Show" and "Today Show", CBS' "Early Show", and on BBC Radio, and was named to the Grammy High School All-Stars Big Band and the Monterey Next Generation Jazz Orchestra, with whom he toured Japan.
+Geoff Gallante, a student at West Potomac HS, has played cornet/trumpet with the band since 2009 when he was 8 years old.
+Geoff has performed on NBC's "Tonight Show" and "Today Show", CBS' "Early Show", and on BBC Radio, and was named to the Grammy High School All-Stars Big Band three times and the Monterey Next Generation Jazz Orchestra twice, with whom he toured Japan.
 He has performed at the White House, the Capitol, the Kennedy Center, Blues Alley, and Iridium Jazz Club in New York.
 He has been a featured soloist with the Duke Ellington Orchestra, the Army Blues, and various wind ensembles, and has performed on nationally-televised ball games as well as at a variety of jazz festivals across the country.
 Geoff has shared a stage with Wynton Marsalis, Chris Botti, Arturo Sandoval, Hugh Masekela, and Maynard Ferguson.
 Locally he played in the Blues Alley Youth Orchestra, has performed with the Metropolitan Jazz Orchestra and the Brooks Tegler Big Band, and has sat in with Dixieland Direct, Hal's Bayou Jazz Band, and Dave Robinson's Conservatory Classic Jazz Band.
 Geoff is a recipient of the Essentially Ellington Outstanding Player Award, and a Merit winner in the National YoungArts competition.
 He also plays piano.

 Rob Coleman, a recent graduate of the U. of Maryland, has played banjo and guitar with the band since 2016.
 He has also played in the trad jazz quartet Laissez Foure and the Don Junker Big Band, and teaches guitar.